 Only those with Library privileges may enter and use the non-public areas of the Library, including the Current Literature Room, the Photocopy Room, and the Stacks.
 Library privileges may be requested by those who have a valid Museum identification badge (valid badges must include a photo and a magnetic strip).
-The Library Privileges Form must be completely filled out, signed as required, and submitted to the Library Reference Desk before privileges will be granted.
-There are two categories of privileges for Library users:
+For more information on obtaining library privileges, please see our Borrowing and Circulation page.

 II.
 General Policies and Procedures

 All new library users should schedule an orientation of the Library in order to learn how to access Library materials.
 Library users must wear their valid Museum identification badge when entering non-public areas of the Library.
 All coats and bags must be left in the designated area at the entrance to the Library.ALL MATERIALS MUST BE CHARGED OUT AT THE CIRCULATION/REFERENCE DESK BEFORE BEING REMOVED FROM THE LIBRARY.At their discretion, Reference Staff may limit the use and/or circulation of especially rare or fragile materials.
 Please do not reshelve any materials (Library staff will reshelve).ALL LIBRARY MATERIALS MUST BE USED IN THE MUSEUM ONLY.
 NO MATERIAL MAY BE REMOVED FROM MUSEUM PREMISES.